mattbator/kasten-ocpv-lab/multicluster.md

 2. Click ***Copy*** to copy the token value to the clipboard and send the value to your `cluster-2` partner via one of the following:

-    - Slack
+    - Email/Slack/etc.
     - Slowly reading it aloud 😡
     - Carrier pigeon 🪶
     - Writing it down on a Post-It and burning it after use 🤷‍♂️
-    - Probably stick with Slack 👍
+    - Probably stick with Email/Slack/etc. 👍
+    - In real life, token values could be distributed to clusters using any Kubernetes Secrets management solution (ex.
+Vault + External Secrets Operator)

 1. Click ***Done***.

-## 4. Joining Multi-Cluster from Secondary
+## 3. Joining Multi-Cluster from Secondary

-> [!IMPORTANT]
+> [!CAUTION]
 >
 > This section should be completed by the `cluster-2` user ***ONLY***.